Three Central Unified board members are facing recall efforts after the board ousted a popular superintendent in February.

 It’s the latest in the fallout from the 5-2 vote to terminate Mark Sutton, a decision some Central parents say was racially motivated and made behind closed doors.

-A group of parents is now leading the push to recall trustees Philip Cervantes and Richard Solis, who voted to terminate Sutton.
+A group of parents is now leading the push to recall trustees Philip Cervantes and Richard Solis.
 Another recall effort is underway against trustee Terry Cox, who voted against the ouster.
 The latter recall is spearheaded by Richard Martinez, who lost to Cox in the 2016 board election.
 Martinez is the husband of the president of the Central teachers union.

 The recall efforts in an election year mean six of the board's seven seats are open, while social media efforts circulate to also recall Central Teachers Association president, Judee Gonzalez Martinez.